 Notification of the desire to take sick leave should be submitted to the employee's Supervisor prior to the beginning of shift or workday, if possible, but no later than 30 minutes after the workday begins.
 In the event of illness that prevents in-person notification, the employee is responsible for notifying their Supervisor or Department Head by telephone.
-It will be unacceptable to leave a message.
-When both Supervisor and Department Head are unavailable, another Supervisor or member of management may be contacted.
+It will be unavailable, another Supervisor or member of management may be contacted.
 Notification by another employee, friend or relative is not acceptable, except in emergency situations where the employee is physically unable to provide the notice.
 The employee's Department Head may require a statement from the employee's physician at any time indicating that the employee was unable to report for work.
 Statements will be required for absences in excess of three (3) consecutive scheduled workdays.
 In that event, an employee will also be required to have his or her physician complete the Certification of Health Care Provider for Employee's Serious Health Condition (WH-380-E) form and such leave may be designated by the County as Family Medical Leave.
 At the expiration of an authorized sick leave absence, the Department Head may require a physician's statement confirming that the employee is able to resume his or her regular duties and responsibilities.